Skip to main content

 Academic

-The central question for long-term safety is how the chronic stimulation of GH secretion, even when pulsatile, perturbs the delicate balance of and glucose metabolism.
+The central question for long-term safety is how the chronic stimulation of GH secretion, even when pulsatile, perturbs the delicate balance of insulin sensitivity and glucose metabolism.
 The answer lies in the counter-regulatory physiology of growth hormone itself.

 The GH-Insulin Axis a Physiological Tension

 Growth hormone and insulin exist in a complex and dynamic relationship.
 While IGF-1, the primary downstream mediator of GH’s growth-promoting effects, possesses insulin-like properties, GH itself is fundamentally a counter-regulatory hormone to insulin.
-Its physiological roles include increasing hepatic glucose production (gluconeogenesis) and promoting the breakdown of triglycerides in (lipolysis).
+Its physiological roles include increasing hepatic glucose production (gluconeogenesis) and promoting the breakdown of triglycerides in adipose tissue (lipolysis).

 This release of free fatty acids into circulation can induce a state of peripheral insulin resistance, a phenomenon known as the Randle Cycle, where tissues preferentially use fats for fuel, thereby reducing their uptake of glucose.